Here is a bargain stock you should look at : BioNTech SE (BNTX)

 The consensus among analysts is that BioNTech SE (BNTX) is an Overweight stock at the moment, with a recommendation rating of 2.3.
 None of the analysts rate the stock as a Sell, while none rate it as Overweight.
-6 out of 11 have rated it as a Hold, with 5 advising it as a Buy.
-None have rated the stock as Underweight.
-The expected earnings per share for the stock is -$0.4.
+5 out of 11 have rated it as a Hold, with 5 advising it as a Buy.
+1 have rated the stock as Underweight.
+The expected earnings per share for the stock is -$0.41.

 BioNTech SE (NASDAQ:BNTX) trade information